iov-one/docs/docs/weave/tutorial/11-cron.md

 As we mentioned before, CRON handlers are no different than regular handlers but they differ in one point: CRON operates in a totally different stack than the application.

-We need to define a seperate routes for our CRON stack in the blog module:
+We need to define a separate route for our CRON stack in the blog module:

 ```go
 // RegisterCronRoutes registers routes that are not exposed to